LintaoAmons/scratch.nvim/README.md

 > [!WARNING]
 > There's a new patch comming, which has a thorough overhaul of the config module and will cause breaking changes.
 >
+> The patch will be merged into main branch next Saturday night
+>
 > Please use tag to pin the version if you don't want to modify your current configuration
 >